macarro/airquality/notes.md

 The SQL queries I send to the CARTO API are constructed by inserting the values provided by the users into String templates.
 While this is not the approach I would usually choose, I did it for two reasons:

-* Since I am not accessing any database directly, I was lacking the usual libraries and allow more secure substitution of variables in SQL queries
+* Since I am not accessing any database directly, I am lacking the usual libraries that allow more secure substitution of variables in SQL queries.
-* I should only have read-only access to the CARTO API, therefore the damage that could be done by SQL injection is low
+* I only have read-only access to a public data set, therefore no damage can be done by SQL injection.

 **How I would implement authentication**